It goes beyond simply unplugging.

 You can put that auto-responder on your emails and clear your schedule of meetings, but all that really does is push the stress to the side.
 The Monday after your getaway, you return to find the same amount of things on your to-do list, simply moved to the next week on the calendar.

 But what if there were another way to think about your vacation?
-What if it became an opportunity to shift your mindset so profoundly that your new feelings went home with you and lasted even longer than your tan?
+What if it became an opportunity to shift your mindset so profoundly that your new feelings went home and back to the office with you and lasted even longer than your tan?

 Stay off Email for a Purpose

 Don’t give yourself (or your partner or spouse) points just for unplugging while you’re away.
-Make your screen break more than just a chance to “check out” from the office.
-Unplugging should enable you to create the kind of sacred time and space you need to think about the important aspects of your life that don’t get enough attention day-to-day.
+This is more than just a chance to “check out” from the office.
+Unplugging should enable you to create the kind of sacred time and space you need to think about the important aspects of your life that don’t get enough attention day to day.